This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Sauce For Halibut

-Once your pan fried halibut is done cooking, it’s time to make the butter sauce for halibut!
-You can simply remove the fish, cover to keep warm, and re-use the same pan.
+Once your pan fried halibut is done cooking, it’s time to make the lemon butter sauce!
+You can simply remove the fish, cover to keep warm, and re-use the same pan:

 - Brown butter.
 Reduce pan to medium-low and add the butter.
 Once it melts, cook, stirring occasionally, for about 2-3 minutes, until the butter is brown, frothy, and smells nutty.

 - Add lemon juice.
 Use the Zulay Kitchen Lemon Squeezer to squeeze all the juice from both halves of the lemon into the pan.
 Bring to a simmer for about 3-4 minutes, stirring occasionally, until volume is reduced by half.

 TIP: Place the halved lemon into the squeezer open side down, then squeeze!

 You can open and close again several times to get it all out.

 - Plate your pan seared halibut with lemon butter sauce.
 Drizzle a little of the sauce for halibut over the plate, top with fish, then drizzle more sauce on top.
 I like to garnish with a little fresh parsley, but that’s optional.

 How Long To Cook Halibut In A Pan?

 Pan fried halibut takes about 5-9 minutes to cook, depending a bit on the size of your fillet and how hot your pan is.
 A good starting point is to cook it for 3-4 minutes on the first side, undisturbed.
 Carefully flip it over, and cook for an additional 2-4 minutes, until cooked through.

 TIP: There are easy ways to tell when halibut is done…